PerfectExamples/Perfect-Unscrambler/README.md

 - **In-Memory & Indexing**: In this example, a frequency table has been applied to solve the incoming puzzle as the key of indexing.
 All operations are taking in memory which maximizes the server performance.

-- **Reactive Extensions Demo**: This demo also shows how jQuery / Reactive JS works with Perfect Server.
+- **Reactive Extensions Demo**: This demo also shows how jQuery / ReactJS works with Perfect Server.

 ## Third Party Dependencies